 Some physical damage coverage is optional and may require add-on coverage (known as an endorsement).
 Remember that insurance is for unexpected events – it won’t cover maintenance items.

+When you buy your RV insurance, you’ll decide on the loss settlement.
+If your RV is a write-off in an insured claim, the loss settlement will determine how the amount you receive is calculated.
+Speak to our RV insurance brokers about which options are available and which is best for your situation.
 You’ll also need to decide on your policy limits – this is the maximum amount that will be paid out for a covered claim.
 There are also limits on each area of coverage such as your contents and outbuildings.
 Make sure you choose the right limit to ensure you’re covered if your contents or outbuildings are destroyed.

 We recommend making an inventory of your contents and work with one of our RV insurance brokers to ensure you have the right protection.

 In Alberta, RV insurance covers personal and premises liability.
 This covers you if someone gets hurt or has their stuff damaged because of your unintentional actions or while visiting your RV (or permanent site).
 This protection covers your legal expenses, including:

 - Judgement awards